22-6/Learn-the-Bible-by-Heart/README.md

 _Question: How many sentences does the Book of Proverbs include?_

-## Tools to stir up motivation to learn
+## Tools to Stir Up Motivation to Learn

 Meet in certain intervals.